 Time Series Data Warehouse

-TimeBase is a high performance event-oriented enterprise-level data warehouse for aggregating, normalizing, storing and validating financial data from multiple data sources and delivering that data for subsequent use by both QuantOffice and third-party software.
-High volumes of data are handled with superior performance.
+TimeBase is a high performance event-oriented time-series database engine and messaging middleware.
+TimeBase is designed explicitly for very fast population and retrieval of massive volumes of time-series data and delivering that data for subsequent use by both QuantOffice and third-party software.
+High volumes data such as fundamental data, news data, daily, bar, tick and Level II (depth of market data) are handled with superior speed.
 Processing speeds are measured in millions of messages per second on terabytes of data.
 TimeBase can be populated with historical data and receive real-time data feeds.
 TimeBase has a sophisticated time-series join engine, capable of efficient on-the-fly merging of multiple data streams with arbitrary temporal characteristics into a unified query response.
 This capability is central to the TimeBase architecture and is available regardless of the nature of the data source.

 TimeBase supports digitized news, fundamental data, Level I and Level II data.
 Please contact us for the current list of available data adapters, for both data providers and exchanges.

 Multiple data feeds can populate TimeBase simultaneously, even for the same instrument.

 Equities, options, futures, currencies, baskets and custom synthetic instruments are supported.
 Synthetic instruments range from baskets, to the output of strategies themselves.

 Any periodicity of data can be handled: down to 1 millisecond intervals such as tick and Level II data.
 Data can be both regular and irregular.
 For example, irregular tick data can be maintained and converted into bar data (regular).